RKIV/GASDocumentation/README.md

 	FGameplayTagContainer ActivationOwnedTags;
 ```

 The intention with these is not that they map to a literal `GameplayTag` name, but rather that these are per project mappings that you remap to whatever tags you desire.
 You can map these categories to concrete tag paths using the `Category Remappings` project settings under the `GameplayTags` section of project settings.
 Each entry will have a `Base Category` that matches the name of one of the `Categories` meta tags and a set of `Remap Categories` being a list of a actual tag names to remap to.
+For example, if you map `AbilityTagCategory` to the tag `MyGame.Abilities` then when editing `BlockAbilitiesWithTag` on your abilities, only tags that are children of `MyGame.Abilities` will appear.

 Here's a list of all of these `Categories` used by the base GAS plugin:
 - TriggerTagCategory